Checkmarx/JS-SCP/src/session-management/README.md

 Unlike other cookies, Session Cookies do not have an expiration date (this is how web browsers distinguish them from other cookies) and they exist only _in-memory_ while the user navigates the website.
-When browser is closed all session cookies are deleted
+When browser is closed all session cookies are deleted.

-To properly set a Session Cookie the server should define the following cookie
+To properly set a `Session Cookie`, the server should define the following cookie
 attributes:

 1. `Domain`: hosts to which the cookie will be sent;
-2. `Path`: Indicates a URL path that must exist in the requested resource before sending the Cookie header
+2. `Path`: indicates a URL path that must exist in the requested resource before sending the Cookie header;
 3. `Secure`: prevents cookies transmitted over an encrypted connections to be transmitted over unencrypted connections);
 4. `HttpOnly`: prevents access to the cookie using the JavaScript API